Skip to Section

 Classes are offered by several different photographers on astrophotography at this location, and notable landscapes and regions to explore for photography include Sgwd Clun Gwyn Waterfall, Henrhyd Waterfall, Craig Y Nos, Lyn Y Fan Fawr and Pens Y Fab.
 Some addition notable spots are the Crai, Usk Reservoirs and the Llangorse Lakes.

 The Brecon Beacon National Park spans Llandeilo in the west to Hay-on-Wye in the northeast and Pontypool in the southeast, including the Black Mountain, Fforest Fawr, and the Brecon Beacons, and the highest peak in South Wales at Pen y Fan and the Black Mountains, a separate range, in the East.
 Brecon Beacon became a Dark Sky Reserve in February 2013.

-A visitor centre at Brecon Beacons assists travelers in their exploration of the park.
+A visitor centre at Brecon Beacons assists travellers in their exploration of the park.
 The park also includes a small train which allows visitors to tour and travel the park conveniently without the use of cars.

 4. Cairngorms National Park, Scotland

-Several areas in the park are well suited for star-gazing and astrophotography, such as Tomintoul and Glenlivet, where seeing the Aurora Borealis, or Northern Lights, is not uncommon as the park exists at the same latitude as parts of Norway and Alaska.
+Several areas in the park are well suited stargazing spots and perfect for dark sky photography, such as Tomintoul and Glenlivet, where seeing the Aurora Borealis, or Northern Lights, is not uncommon as the park exists at the same latitude as parts of Norway and Alaska.

-There are astronomy, star-gazing and astrophotography events throughout the year at the park, geared toward familiarizing visitors with the park and the cultural significance of the dramatic night sky.
+There are astronomy, star-gazing and astrophotography events throughout the year at the park, geared toward familiarizing visitors with the park and the cultural significance of the dramatic dark night sky.